About the Department

 The department of Nursing offers a four-year program of study that leads to the Bachelor of Science degree with a major in nursing.
-This program is accredited by the National League for Nursing Accrediting Commission and fully approved by the Pennsylvania Department of Nursing.
+This program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and fully approved by the Pennsylvania State Board of Nursing.

 Upon completion of the program, a graduate is eligible to write the NCLEX-RN Examination for licensure as a registered Nurse, and is prepared to function as a generalist in professional nursing practice.